berwynhoyt/mumps-python/README.md

-# Mumps-python for the MUMPS database
+# Python for MUMPS databases

 ## Overview

-Mumps-python is a python language plugin for the MUMPS database.
-It provides the means to call Lua from within M. Mumps-python complements [YDBPython](https://gitlab.com/YottaDB/Lang/YDBPython) (cf. YDB's [Multi-Language Programmer's Guide](https://docs.yottadb.com/MultiLangProgGuide/pythonprogram.html)) which operates in the other direction, letting Python code access an M database.
+Mumps-python is a Python language plugin for MUMPS databases.
+It provides the means to call Python from within M. Mumps-python complements [YDBPython](https://gitlab.com/YottaDB/Lang/YDBPython) (cf. YDB's [Multi-Language Programmer's Guide](https://docs.yottadb.com/MultiLangProgGuide/pythonprogram.html)) which operates in the other direction, letting Python code access an M database.

 Invoking a Python command from M is easy.
 Here are a few examples: